Challenger aims to outshine modest Merkel in TV clash

 Sunday’s showdown promises to be more confrontational.

 Steinbrueck, 66, is a far feistier character than Steinmeier was.
-He has accused Merkel of trying to hide the costs of a new Greek bailout from voters.
+He has accused Merkel of trying to hide the costs of a new Greek bailout from voters and could try to play to pacifist strains in the German electorate by going after her on Syria.

-But he may be wary of trying to play the “peace card” on Syria, as SPD chancellor Gerhard Schroeder did so successfully during his 2002 campaign by staunchly opposing the U.S.-led invasion of Iraq.

 On Wednesday, the chancellor stepped up her rhetoric, vowing that the regime of President Bashar al-Assad could not go unpunished for its apparent use of chemical weapons.